mroth/tinygeoip/README.md

-# geominder WIP
+# tinygeoip WIP

-A extraordinarily fast HTTP based microservice (as well as native Go library) for extremely minimal geoip location lookups.
+A small and fast HTTP based microservice (as well as native Go library) for extremely minimal geoip location lookups.

 ## CLI Tool / Microservice